berylcczhang/TEST/README.md

 * A cleaner, easier-to-use control file structure
 * Python helper routines for parsing output (replacing the older IDL routines used by SLUG v1)

-SLUG v1 will no longer be maintained, so all users are encouraged to migrate to SLUV v2 as soon as possible.
+SLUG v1 will no longer be maintained, so all users are encouraged to migrate to SLUG v2 as soon as possible.

 ### Layout of the repository ###